scottanderson5/scottanderson.github.io/_posts/2016-6-17-Continued-Learning.md

 There are two reasons why I want to continue the learning process: To improve my overall abilities and because I like it.
 That's great motivation for me.
 However finding the time to learn and developing a new system for doing so is a hinderance.
 A big one.

-*Not to mention...Javascript is hard*
+Not to mention...Javascript is hard.

+*Can I do this?*

 There is a big reason why knowing the Javascript language is desired by so many people, companies, agencies, etc. Not many people can do it.
 Not many people can do it well.